DaemonAlchemist/moonshot.wittrock.us/ui/README.md

     - When not near a burn, face rocket in direction of travel
     - Add ship travel dots
         - when viewport is tracking a planet, dot locations should be relative to the planet's location at that time.

-Bugs
-    - Make sure orbits are reasonable
-    - w orbit parameter does not appear to be working (scale?)
-    - Burn duration needs tweaking

 Backend
     - Setup dynamoDB tables to record high scores